- Green Climate Fund commits US$107.4 million for Regional Tuna Programme

 Annual reporting archive 2018–2025

-Eight years of FAME results reporting, drawn directly from the divisional results registers.
-Each year card surfaces the headline milestone, total results reported, and links to the corresponding tuna and coastal report cards.
+Full FAME results reporting series (2017–2025), drawn directly from the divisional results registers.
+Each year card surfaces the headline milestone, total results reported, and links to the FAME Results Reporting document plus the corresponding tuna and coastal report cards.

 - SPC (FAME) established 11 partnerships worth EUR 127 million